Our guide to Lucca with children: what to see, where to stay, what you cannot miss in this gorgeous town in Tuscany Italy

 While we did not have time to attend any concert, in town we received copies of the impressive programme and the line up is impressive and families are encouraged to take part with free entry to kids under 6 (depending on the event, you can find additional info here

 Indulge in shopping and gelato

-You can find additional ideas on what to do in Lucca with kids, along with accommodation advice in this post by fellow family travel blogger Untold Morsels
+You can find additional ideas on what to do in Lucca with kids in this post by fellow family travel blogger Untold Morsels

 So what do you think: has Lucca made it into your Tuscan itinerary?